Novimatrem/personal-autosetup-linux-ubuntu/README.md

 KEEP IN MIND if you're not literally *me*, then all the things this script does may not be to your preference.

+I STRONGLY RECOMMEND opening a Terminal and running ```ping 8.8.8.8``` in the background, alongside the Terminal window for this script, if you're paranoid about internet dropping during the process.
+Maybe that's just me.
+Of course, be sure to connect to your internet for this script to work, I connect to both my wired and wireless, as a fallback.

 ```wget https://novimatrem.uk/fast.sh && bash fast.sh```

 MILESTONE 4!!